Europe's firewalls may not be enough to stem Grexit investor panic

 The imminent launch of a bond-buying scheme from the European Central Bank has so far quelled the anxiety that in 2012, when Greece last looked set for the exit, prompted a steady stream of money out of the euro zone.

-But this could quickly change if the current stand-off between the new anti-austerity government in Athens and its international creditors shifts the balance of probability towards Grexit.
+But this could quickly change if the current stand-off between the new anti-austerity government in Athens and its international creditors shifts the balance of probability toward Grexit.

 Investors say the euro would take a hammering as foreign funds sought shelter in U.S. and British assets, euro zone stocks would fall, and borrowing costs in the bloc's low-rated countries would soar as those obliged to stick with Europe tried to stem losses by buying German government bonds.